inkwanhwang/inkwanhwang.github.io/content/post/summer-break/index.md

 ---
-title: 🏖️ Summer Break - Chance to See the Wider World
+title: '🏖️ Summer Break: Chance to See the Wider World'
-summary: ''
+summary: ' '
 date: 2022-09-14
 authors:
   - admin